 File Menu Commands Action

 New Create a new project.

 Open Open a project.

-Import ⇒ Import HEC-1 files, basin or meteorologic models
+Import ⇒ Import HEC-1 files, basin or meteorologic models, and control specifications

 Save Save the current project.

 Save As Make a copy of the current project.

 Delete Delete the current project.

 Rename Rename the current project.

+Backup Create a backup copy of the current project, or restore to the last backup that was made.

 Print Print the currently selected item.

 Exit Exit the program.